xinkecf35/overthinkingcode/assets/_posts/2020/2020-07-01-making-of-overthinking-code.md

 ### Route Generation

 So I started this project prior to Nuxt version 2.13.
-If you're never played with Nuxt, this version is signficant as this version introduced a crawler and will during the build process generate routes for you.
+If you're never played with Nuxt, this version is significant as this version introduced a crawler and will during the build process generate routes for you.
 Prior to this version, any routes that has dynamic route parameters would not be generated and thereby not be rendered.
 Fortunately, in the Nuxt configuration you can specify routes,